AdiBro/Data-Science-Resources/Python.md

 - [Basic Statistics in Python: Probability](https://www.dataquest.io/blog/basic-statistics-in-python-probability/)
 - [Simple and Multiple Linear Regression in Python](https://towardsdatascience.com/simple-and-multiple-linear-regression-in-python-c928425168f9) - a quick introduction to linear regression in Python I wrote.
 - [Train/Test Split and Cross Validation in Python](https://towardsdatascience.com/train-test-split-and-cross-validation-in-python-80b61beca4b6) - a blog post I wrote on train-test split and cross validation in Python.
+- [Receiver Operating Characteristic Curves Demystified (in Python)](https://www.kdnuggets.com/2018/07/receiver-operating-characteristic-curves-demystified-python.html) - how to plot an ROC curve using Python and an explanation of the characteristics of a basic ROC curve.

 ### NumPy
 - [NumPy Tutorial](https://www.tutorialspoint.com/numpy/) - a very detailed NumPy tutorial.